 Which USB Isolator do I need?

-There are several different types of USB isolators and understanding which one you need can be confusing.
-We’ll help you determine which one you need by first identify what you need it for.
+There are several different types of USB isolators.
+We’ll help you determine which one you need.
+The simple thing to do is to identify what you need it for.

 I need the isolator to: